gianfrancodemarco/ml-boilerplate/STACK_README.md

 ## Jupyter

 Jupyter notebooks can be used for prototyping and experimenting.
-So start a Jupyter server, run
+To start a Jupyter server, run

 ```
 jupyter notebook --ip=0.0.0.0 --port=8888